beetank/nodejs-scaler/README.md

 ### 7.3 Understanding Event Loop & Previous Module (7.2)
 - `Call Stack`: The call stack is used by JavaScript to keep track of multiple function calls.
 We use call stack for memorizing which function is running right now. [`GFG`](https://www.geeksforgeeks.org/what-is-the-call-stack-in-javascript/)
+- `Callback`: A callback is any function that is a parameter of an async function, which the async function invokes to complete its operation.
 - Non-async functions will directly execute from the call stack. (e.g. `console.log("First Line...")`)
 - Call Stack doesn't execute async functions.
 It sends it to `Node APIs`.